Picks and Shovels: tech marketing for the AI era.

 Run detail view showing the activity timeline of an agent in progress

-Here are the agents I actually run every day.
-These are the ones that have survived the "is this actually useful?" test:
+These are the ones that survived the "is this actually useful?" test.
+The rest I deleted or turned off.

 Daily focus (5am, Tuesday through Saturday).
 Searches Slack, Linear, Notion for the last 24 hours of activity.
-Builds a ranked priority list.
+Builds a ranked priority list with deadlines and signal strength.
 Creates a Notion page and sends me the link on Telegram.
 I read it over coffee.
 This one alone was worth the whole project.

 Weekly status report (Wednesday 9am).
 Groups accomplishments by Linear Initiative, then Project, then Issue.
 Creates a structured Notion page with accomplishments, in-progress work, upcoming plans, and risks.
 I used to spend 45 minutes writing this every week.
 Now it's done before I wake up.

 Weekly priority report (Monday 5am).
-Looks for leadership signals from our CEO, CTO, and COO in Slack, categorized by product/engineering impact, sales/GTM impact, and marketing impact.
+Scans company Slack for leadership signals, categorized by product/engineering impact, sales/GTM impact, and marketing impact.
 Combines those signals with my Linear work and upcoming deadlines to build a weighted priority list.

 Linear artifact tracker (hourly).
 Polls Linear for new issues assigned to me.
-For each one, it determines the deliverable type (strategy doc, blog post, battle card, spec), searches for similar past issues, searches Notion for related documents, searches Slack for context, and drafts a first version into a Notion database.
-When I sit down to work on a new assignment, there's already a draft waiting with prior art pulled in.
+For each one it figures out the deliverable type (strategy doc, blog post, battle card, spec), searches for similar past issues, pulls related documents from Notion, searches Slack for context, and drafts a first version into a Notion database.
+When I sit down to work on a new assignment, there's already a draft waiting with prior art linked.

 One thing I've learned through all of this: agents that try to produce the final deliverable tend to generate mediocre output.
-But agents that prepare you to do the work?
-Those save hours every day.
+Agents that prepare you to do the work save hours every day.
 Every agent on this list prepares me for a decision.
 I still make the call.

 Prashant Sridharan